ParvaChaudhari/2048-game/README.md

 ## GUI Design

--The game launches in fullscreen mode (window.attributes('-fullscreen', True)) for an immersive experience, with the Escape key set to exit fullscreen.
+- The game launches in fullscreen mode (window.attributes('-fullscreen', True)) for an immersive experience, with the Escape key set to exit fullscreen.

--Instructions are displayed on the left side of the window in a neatly formatted frame with a readable font (Arial, 14) and proper text wrapping.
+- Instructions are displayed on the left side of the window in a neatly formatted frame with a readable font (Arial, 14) and proper text wrapping.

--The game board is made up of a grid of Label widgets, styled with larger tiles (width=12, height=6) and bold text (Arial, 24) for clarity.
+- The game board is made up of a grid of Label widgets, styled with larger tiles (width=12, height=6) and bold text (Arial, 24) for clarity.

--Restart and Quit buttons are placed in a dedicated frame below the board, styled consistently and spaced evenly for a polished look.
+- Restart and Quit buttons are placed in a dedicated frame below the board, styled consistently and spaced evenly for a polished look.

--When a game ends, a messagebox pops up displaying the final score and automatically restarts the game when confirmed, using a game_ended flag to prevent repeated dialogs.
+- When a game ends, a messagebox pops up displaying the final score and automatically restarts the game when confirmed, using a game_ended flag to prevent repeated dialogs.

 ## Features